fruityloops1/T4D/README.md

   - [ ] Less/No z fighting
 - [ ] Better documentation for everything
   - [ ] Finish documenting every object
-  - [ ] Compare Galaxy and 3D land for more stuff (Collisions and cameras seem to be the same)
   - [ ] Camera functions
   - [ ] Rail types
   - [ ] Rail arguments